JohnCoene/waiter/README.md

 # waiter

-Loading screens for Shiny; programatically show and hide a full page loading screen, comes with multiple spinners.
+Loading screens for Shiny; programatically show and hide partial or full page loading screens, comes with multiple spinners.

 ## Installation